cwaldbieser/httpd-oicd-test/README.rst

  Build and deploy the site locally
 ***********************************

-You need to create a text file, `client_secret.txt` that contains the client secret.
+You need to create 3 text files:

+-  `client_id.txt`: contains the client ID
+-  `client_secret.txt`: contains the shared client secret
+-  `client_metadata.txt`: contains the URL of the OIDC provider metadata URL

+client secret.
 Then:

 .. code:: bash